tailuge/bot-o-tron/README.md

 ### Run

-The project runs as a express node server that connects to the lichess BOT account using the API_TOKEN
+The project runs as an express node server that connects to the lichess BOT account using the API_TOKEN

 ```bash
 $ yarn start